 - September: Syrian refugees total 2 million.

-- April: Azraq camp opens in Jordan; 1 million refugees are now in Lebanon, estimated to be one-quarter of the country’s population.
+- April: Azraq refugee camp opens in Jordan; Lebanon hosts 1 million refugees, nearly one-sixth of the country’s population.
 The large number of refugees puts a severe strain on the nation’s social systems.

 - June: ISIS declares a caliphate in Syria and Iraq’s occupied territory.
-Syrian refugees number 3 million in countries neighboring Syria; 100,000 people have reached Europe.
+Syrian refugees number 3 million in countries neighboring Syria; 100,000 people reach Europe.

 - Hungary erects a border wall, then closes the border with Serbia to stop refugees from entering Europe.

-- The World Food Program cuts rations to refugees in Lebanon and Jordan due to a funding shortfall.
+- The World Food Programme cuts rations to refugees in Lebanon and Jordan due to a funding shortfall.

 - September: The photo of 2-year-old Alan Kurdi (initially reported as Aylan Kurdi) shocks the world.
 “That could have been me,” Dr. Vinh Chung told CNN’s Carol Costello of Alan Kurdi.
 “The body of the lifeless toddler, face down, washed up on the beach is really chilling to me — because that could have been me.”